ueberdosis/tiptap/docs/api/nodes/hard-break.md

 ---
-description: Sometimes we all need a break, even it’s just a line break.
+description: Sometimes we all need a break, even if it’s just a line break.
 ---

 # HardBreak